Resize Text: |

 (ii) Voting requirements:

-Please note that you will not be eligible to renew your PC if you have any outstanding fine(s) incurred as a result of failure to vote at any SMC election.
-We wish to highlight that voting is compulsory for all fully-registered medical practitioners under section 6 of the Medical Registration Act (Cap 174).
+Please note that doctors will not be eligible to renew their PC if they have outstanding fine(s) incurred as a result of failure to vote at any SMC election.
+We wish to highlight that voting is compulsory for all fully registered medical practitioners under section 6 of the Medical Registration Act 1997.

 Q4.
 My employment will cease before my PC validity ends.
 I have applied for a one-year PC.
 Why does the PC application fee remain the same?